-If the complainant remains unsatisfied, the complainant may appeal through a signed written statement to the Board of Education within five (5) business/work days of the complainant's receipt of the Superintendent's response in Step #2.
+A Complainant or Respondent who is dissatisfied with the final decision of the Superintendent may appeal through a signed written statement to the Board within five (5) business days of the party's receipt of the Superintendent's decision.

-In an attempt to resolve the grievance, the Board of Education shall meet with all concerned parties and any representative within twenty (20) calendar days of the receipt of such an appeal.
-A copy of the Board's disposition of the appeal shall be sent to each concerned party within ten (10) business/work days of this meeting.
+In an attempt to resolve the complaint, the Board shall meet with the concerned parties and their representatives within twenty (20) business days of the receipt of such an appeal.
+A copy of the Board's disposition of the appeal shall be sent to each concerned party within ten (10) business days of this meeting.
+The decision of the Board will be final.